virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 - `region` - hardware node's <a href="https://docs.jelastic.com/environment-regions" target="_blank">region</a>
 - `envName` - short domain name of a new environment
 - `name` - JPS name
-- `nodes` - description of nodes
+- `nodes` - nodes description
 - `onInstall` - entry point for performed actions

 ### installAddon

-You can install a <a href="/creating-manifest/addons/" target="_blank">custom add-on</a> within another manifest.
+You can install a <a href="/creating-manifest/addons/" target="_blank">custom add-on</a> within another - *parent* manifest.
+By default, custom add-ons have the *update* installation type.

 Thus, the add-on can be installed to:

 - an existing environment, if its installation type is *update*

 - a new environment, if its installation type is *install*.
-In this case, add-ons are installed sequentially one by one right after a new environment creation.
+In this case, add-ons (if there are several ones) are installed sequentially one by one right after a new environment creation.

-All the custom add-ons that are declared within another manifest have the *update* installation type by default.

 The example below shows how to pass the add-on identifier to the *installAddon* action.
 This add-on's parameters are described in the *addons* section.
 As a result, the custom add-on with the *firstAddon* identifier initiates the creation of a new file in the *tmp* directory on a compute node.
 ``` json